 Since commencing as a research assistant, Stephen has continued to work on projects led by Professor Phyo Myint in the Aberdeen Gerontological and Epidemiological INter-disciplinary Research Group, Epidemiology Group, University of Aberdeen.
 Stephen is currently an honorary research affiliate in the AGEING theme, University of Aberdeen.

 Stephen recently completed his Masters in Global Health Science at the University of Oxford.
 His MSc dissertation examined factors associated with maternal mortality in women of advanced maternal age.
 This project was supervised by Dr Manisha Nair and Professor Marian Knight.

-Stephen is undertaking research for his DPhil on rare and severe complications of pregnancy, through multi-national collaborative studies using the International Network of Obstetric Survey Systems (INOSS).
-His work is being jointly supervised by Professor Marian Knight and Professor Jenny Kurinczuk.
+Stephen undertook research for his DPhil on rare and severe complications of pregnancy, through multi-national collaborative studies using the International Network of Obstetric Survey Systems (INOSS).
+His work was jointly supervised by Professor Marian Knight and Professor Jenny Kurinczuk.

 Binational cohort study comparing the management and outcomes of pregnant women with a BMI >50-59.9 kg/m2 and those with a BMI ≥60 kg/m2.

 McCall SJ. et al, (2018), BMJ Open, 8

 The incidence, characteristics, management and outcomes of anaphylaxis in pregnancy: a population-based descriptive study.

 McCall SJ. et al, (2018), BJOG, 125, 965 - 971